victoria-ballesteros/Genome-Transition-Auto-MLl/README.md

 The extraction of examples of transition zones from data collected from Ensembl is performed with the Jupyter notebook located in `data_extraction/`.
 The extracted transitions are saved as CSV files in `data/` and subsequently used to train several machine‑learning models.

 As a final product, the project exposes a **FastAPI** endpoint that returns the probable start positions of each transition zone for any nucleotide sequence provided by the user.
-This capability streamlines genomic analysis and supports biological and medical research.
+This capability has as propose to support genomic analysis for biological and medical research.

 ## Results